 In our view, there are two primary reasons why IOP is an important treatment option for people struggling with both mental health concerns and/or addiction disorders.

 Second, there are a variety of circumstances that make more intensive treatment impossible.
 Many people cannot afford very costly “rehabs” or residential facilities.
 Others cannot quit their jobs and can only afford to attend a few days per week of treatment.
-In those, and many other, circumstances people might be best served by the IOP level of care.
-Many IOPs offer multiple tracks at different times of day, with experts from multiple disciplines.
+In those and many other, circumstances people might be best served by the IOP level of care.
+Many IOPs offer multiple tracks at different times of day, with experts from various disciplines.

 How Our IOP Might Help You